 21. What is your next 3D print to paint?

 There are too many STL files that I want to 3D print.
 But I haven’t decided yet.
 I am quite busy with other stuff right now, lol.

-Are you planning to 3D print the Aerith Gainsborough figure to start your quest to fight Shinra?
+Are you planning to 3D print the Final Fantasy 7 Aerith figurine to start your quest to fight Shinra?
 Use the 3D printing magic for breathing life into your Aeris statue.
 Also, join Gambody 3D Printing Community on Facebook.
 This place is the best to share your 3D printed figures’ photos and get amazed by the creations made by other hobbyists from across the world.